-Last week we attended the American Medical Group Association’s (AMGA) Annual Conference in Washington, D.C., and had the opportunity to discuss with pre-eminent medical group leaders what they believe to be the top challenges and opportunities for the year ahead.
+Last week we attended the American Medical Group Association’s (AMGA) Annual Conference in Washington, D.C.
+As always, the AMGA Annual Conference fosters conversations with many pre-eminent medical group leaders on what they believe to be the top challenges and opportunities for the year ahead.

-From all of our conversations and sessions, one theme seemed to stand out the most: patient access.
+From all of our conversations and sessions, one theme seemed to stand out the most at this year’s AMGA annual conference: patient access.

 The concept of access certainly isn’t a new one, but it is no doubt trending upwards as a main problem area for healthcare organizations of all sizes.